Posts

 Image

-Another of those places that are pretty well known to rock-climbers but not so much to hikers, the central portion of Cave Creek Bluffs is easy to get to.
-S outh of the entrance into Sam’s Throne is an old road on the left, this forest road is not in the best of shape, but it’s under a quarter mile to the ‘prime’ parking area.
-It’s a pretty big area with room for maybe ten cars, and a campsite on the south side of the road. distant vista from bluff top Right at the campsite a good trail heads west, it’s only about 200 yards down this short trail to the top of the bluffs and a nice long bear-crack to the bottom.
+Another place that's pretty well known to rock-climbers but not so much to hikers is Cave Creek Bluffs.
+This long bluffline can easily be divided up into 4-5 sections, today we're going to the central portion of Cave Creek Bluffs .
+S outh of the entrance into Sam’s Throne is an old road on the left, not in the best shape, but it’s under a quarter mile to the ‘prime’ parking area.
+It’s a pretty big area with room for maybe ten cars, and a campsite on the south side of the road. distant vista from bluff top Right at the campsite a good trail heads west, only about 200 yards down this trail is the top of the bluffs and a nice long bear-crack to the bottom.
 While the slope of the bear-crack doesn’t look too bad down close to the bottom, here at the top it is very steep.
-It’s all good though, as we aren’t climbing down here anyway, this is where we’ll climb out at the end of our hike later.
-The procedure recommended by Danny Hale is to tie a rope here at the top of the bear-crack, toss the other end down, then fi
+It’s all good though, we aren’t climbing down here, this is where we’ll climb out at the end of our hike later.
+Danny Hale recom...

 71 Owens and Ricketts Mountains